Life, Stadiums, and Sustainability along Washington’s Anacostia River

 Washington, DC is a city of dramatic contrasts.
-Staggeringly powerful decision-makers work within sight of communities struggling with deep and entrenched poverty.
-It is a city to be discovered and enjoyed: rich in culture, entertainment and some of the most beautiful urban green spaces in the United States.
+Staggeringly powerful decision makers work within sight of communities struggling with deep and entrenched poverty.
+It is a city to be discovered and enjoyed: rich in culture, sports, and entertainment, and some of the most beautiful and most visited urban green spaces in the United States.
 It is a city that bears the markers of long histories of racial segregation and economic inequality.
-Like all urban areas, its high population density, complex transportation networks and commercial and industrial areas may compound existing environmental and health issues and exacerbate these social inequalities.
-At the same time, it is also possible for cities like Washington, DC to become centers of creativity and innovation and models of sustainability in transportation efficiency, land use, water conservation and wastewater management, urban farming and public access to green spaces and public resources.
+And like all urban areas, its high population density, complex transportation networks and dense commercial and industrial areas may compound existing environmental and health related issues and exacerbate these social inequalities.
+At the same time, it is also possible for cities like Washington, DC to become centers of creativity and innovation and models of sustainability in transportation efficiency, land use, water conservation and wastewater management, urban farming, and public access to green spaces and public resources.

-For three weeks, students will explore and try to understand how these contrasts fit together within the concept of urban sustainability.
-To focus our efforts, we will concentrate on the Anacostia River and its surrounding neighborhoods.
-A microcosm of the complex history of social inequality and environmental neglect in DC, the river also provides numerous examples of successful efforts to address the environmental, social and economic pillars that comprise a sustainable approach to urban development.
-We will spend time on the river itself, visit environmental justice organizations working to improve conditions in marginalized neighborhoods, and talk to those involved in the 11th St. Bridge Park Project, a 10-year effort with the goal of infrastructure improvements, equitable green space development, and wastewater management, all while prioritizing engagement and feedback from the communities it will serve.
+During these three weeks, students will explore the city together and try to understand how these contrasts fit together within the concept of urban sustainability.
+To focus our efforts, we will concentrate on the Anacostia River, its surrounding neighborhoods, and recent projects like the Nationals Park and Audi Field.
+A microcosm of the complex history of social inequality and environmental neglect in DC, the river also provides numerous examples of successful efforts to address the environmental, social, and economic pillars of a sustainable approach to urban development.
+We will spend time on the river itself and visit environmental justice organizations working to improve conditions in marginalized neighborhoods.
+We will compare and contrast more traditional public projects, such as stadium construction, with more innovative urban sustainability projects, such as the 11th St. Bridge Park Project, which prioritizes engagement and feedback from the communities it will serve.

 Jim Yoder, Biology, Chemistry and Environmental Science